North County DanceArts, Inc. is dedicated to the care and nurturing of the dedicated dance student.

 An annual recital will be given and all students are invited to participate.
 It is not mandatory and a minimal recital fee per participant is charged.
-All registered students participating in the annual recital must be current in annual tuition (September through July) prior to ticket sales.
+All registered students participating in the annual recital must be current in annual tuition (last week of August through and including July) prior to ticket sales.
 Any student not current in tuition for the referenced dance year will not be able to participate in the recital, regardless of any costs incurred by student, including but not limited to, recital fees, costume fees, photographs etc

 All media, in any form, of students of North County DanceArts, Inc. during class work or performance is the sole property of North County DanceArts, Inc. North County DanceArts, Inc. reserves the right to publish in any format and use for any purposes including but not limited to the name, affiliation, photographs, video footage and audio recordings of any student or performer for advertising and promotions.

 Classes may be made up within thirty days of a missed class, but may not be applied to future tuition or transferred to another student.
 Missed classes may be made up in any dance class of any discipline – ballet, tap, jazz, hip-hop, pre-dance – as long as the student stays within his/her level.